Friday, February 21st, 2020

 Typical installations involve:

-If the crawl space is dirty, debris-filled or generally in bad shape, it’s likely the whole process will take a couple of days.
+If the crawl space is dirty, pest-ridden, debris-filled or generally in bad shape, it’s likely the whole process will take a couple of days.
 You may want to clean out this space before the contractor arrives so you can make their work easier.

-On average, you will spend anywhere between $5,000 and $15,000 on your encapsulation project.
+On average, you could spend anywhere between $5,000 and $15,000 on your encapsulation project.
 Those are conservative estimates.
 The overall amount will depend on the size of your home, the condition of the crawl space.
-Different contractors use materials of varying quality and this is going to reflect on the final price.d contractor rates.
+Different contractors use materials of varying quality and this is going to reflect on the final prices and contractor rates.
 Other things that might determine the eventual cost are the type of insulation, number of layers and add-ons such as sump pumps and dehumidifiers.
 Every extra feature will increase the material cost and labor charges.

 Vapor barrier prices vary depending on the thickness of the plastic.
 Other essentials that also vary include sealing tape and spray foam insulation.
 Labor charges for installation could be upwards of $100 per hour, but be sure to check with your contractor for more information specific to that company.